kristina-xm/kristina-xm/README.md

 ### Hi there 👋

-I am Kristina and this is my GitHub.
-I am a student in Economics and Finance.
+It's me, Kristina.
+I'm a student in Economics and Finance, but I also study Software engineering.

-- 💻 I’m currently learning JS
-- ⭐ I'm interested in Web Development, JS, C# and MySQL

 <!--